wp-plugins/issuu-panel/readme.txt

 5. This is the button to insert a shortcode in post content.
 6. This is the screen to insert a shortcode in post content.
 7. This widget displays the last document in accordance with the options
+8. This widget displays the last document in accordance with the options

 == Frequently Asked Questions ==